 All the very real issues with ‘Gilmore Girls’

-Gilmore Girls has not stood the test of time and its sharp, quick-witted banter now veers into offensive territory.
+Gilmore Girls has not stood the test of time and its sharp, quick-witted banter now veers into the offensive.
 To the modern viewer, fat-shaming and bullying just isn’t cool.
-The acerbic sentences that perhaps made the Gilmore girls seem trendy and hilarious now leave a bad taste in our mouths and make us question why exactly we looked up to them in the first place.
+The acerbic sentences that perhaps made the Gilmore girls seem trendy and hilarious now leave a bad taste in our mouths, making us question why exactly we looked up to them in the first place.

 In the aptly titled “Die, Jerk”, Rory (Alexis Bledel) comparing a ballerina to an elephant is lauded as humorous and honest reviewing.
-Her complete take down of a woman, who was by no means fat, completely undermined the values of sisterhood and support.
-Not to mention, common decency.
-There is reviewing a show and there is reviewing back rolls, and the latter definitely doesn’t fit into modern ideas of body positivity.
+Her complete takedown of a woman who was by no means fat completely undermined common decency.
+There is reviewing a show and there is reviewing back rolls – the latter definitely doesn’t fit into modern ideas of body positivity.

 Jokes about sexuality and identity often had a way of slipping into the show unnoticed.
 In rewatching Gilmore Girls, it’s really the little digs that make you question why the show was given a revival.
 In “You Jump, I Jump, Jack”, Lorelai quips that her and Luke would have to get sex reassignment surgery in order to “not look funny” when they kiss.
 This innocuous comment now feels a bit tone deaf and not something worth joking about.

 Possibly the winner in why the show has not stood the test of time: Rory stealing a boat before moving into a newly renovated pool house (which cost $40,000, by the way) to hang out with her boyfriend, just because a newspaper mogul told her she might not make it.
 Most millenials know the struggle of not succeeding, and it’s fine to soul search, but stealing a boat is never the answer.
 Not cool at all.